mindkomm/timmy/README.md

 # Timmy

-Timmy is an opt-in library/plugin to make it more convenient to work with responsive images.
+Timmy is an opt-in library to make it more convenient to work with responsive images.
 It was designed to be used with [Timber](http://upstatement.com/timber/), but should work with all your WordPress projects.

 In your Twig template, you can do this: